Welcome to the Road Junky Festival of Creativity – you’re now booked to come.

 And bring something fancy to wear for the closing party celebration on the last Saturday!

 The exact coordinates are:

 The nearest village is Malonty near Ceske Budejovice.

 A good website for trains and buses connections in Czech Republic is idos.cz – it even helps if you’re coming from Poland or Slovakia, for instance.
 Be aware if you take trains that there is more than one train company in Czech Republic so make sure you’re on the right one!

 You can book a train ticket online here https://www.cd.cz/en/default.htm#

 There are direct trains ftom Prague to Kaplice.
 BUT you have to take a separate bus from the Kaplice train station to the Kaplice bus station (4 km away) to get a bus to Malonty.
 The bus station is close to the centre of town.

 Or just hitchhike from Kaplice.

-ATTENTION: There is no longer a bus to Malonty on Saturdays!
-And just one on Sunday at 14.45…but there is a taxi service that can take you from Kaplice train station to Malonty for 370 czech crowns.
+ATTENTION: There is no bus to Malonty on Saturdays!
+And just one on Sunday at 14.45…so the best way us with taxi.

 If you are driving check directions at the bottom of the page.